platformsh/platformsh-docs/docs/src/guides/wordpress/composer/_index.md

 $ composer require wpackagist-plugin/cache-control
 ```

 These commands will add the packages to your `composer.json` file, and then lock the exact version to `composer.lock`.
-Just push those updates up to your project at Platform.sh, and enable them through the administration panel as you would normally.
+Just push those updates to your project on Platform.sh, and enable them through the administration panel as you would normally.

 {{< note >}}
 Typically, Composer dependencies install to a `vendor` directory in the project root, but themes and plugins need to install to `wp-content` instead.
 There is an `installer-paths` attribute that is added to `composer.json` to accomplish this, which is explained in more detail in the [How to Deploy WordPress on Platform.sh](/guides/wordpress/deploy/_index.md) guide (which uses Composer from the start), as well as the [How to update your WordPress site to use Composer](/guides/wordpress/composer/migrate.md) guide.